Dragonsangel/IronPDFMemoryConsumption/README.md

 This application will generate and store the printed PDFs in your "Documents" folder, so please remember to clean that up after reproducing the issue :D.

 Status: Memory leak has been **fixed** in IronPdf [2021.12.4495](https://www.nuget.org/packages/IronPdf/2021.12.4495)

+There was a secondary bug regarding missing content after printing to a PDF.
+This was fixed in the Prerelease version 2022.4.5250-eap.